Observability

 Check the

-should appear in the Volumes web page, from yourDigitalOcean
+PVCstatus by runningkubectl get pvc -n monitoring.
+A newVolumeshould appear in the Volumes web page, from yourDigitalOceanaccount panel.

 Installing the Loki Stack